MetaCluster: Enabling Deep Compression of Kolmogorov-Arnold Network: Experiments

 Table \ref{tab:fc_cv} demonstrates the high classification accuracy and compression factor of fully-connected MetaCluster models across all datasets and basis functions.
-For example, in the case of MetaClusterKAN, we can see that on Cifar-10, it achieves a compression factor of up to $10.7\times$ (from 410.82KB to 38.32KB) compared to the MetaKAN, and up to $79.9\times$ (from 3064.95 KB to 38.32KB) compared to the KAN.
+For example, on Cifar-10, MetaClusterKAN achieves a compression factor of up to $10.7\times$ (from 410.82KB to 38.34KB) compared with MetaKAN and up to $79.9\times$ (from 3064.95 KB to 38.34KB) compared with KAN.
 Furthermore, it achieves this compression factor while matching the classification accuracy of MetaKAN.
-Although the Meta variants are capable of achieving high accuracy without fine-tuning, this is not the case for the non-Meta variants.
-For example, in the case of GramKAN, it experiences a decrease in classification accuracy of up to $3.9\times$ (from 21.92\% to 5.61\%), which, when recovered with fine-tuning, remains a $1.5\times$ decrease in accuracy (from 21.92\% to 14.51 \%).
-Such results showcase the importance of leveraging a meta-learner to learn a set of activations that sit on a lower-dimensional subspace to aid in classification accuracy after clustering in fully-connected models.
+Although the Meta variants can achieve high accuracy without fine-tuning, this is not the case for the non-Meta variants.
+For example, in the case of GramKAN, it experiences a decrease in classification accuracy of up to $3.45\times$ (from 21.89\% to 6.34\%), which, when recovered with fine-tuning, remains a $1.57\times$ decrease in accuracy (from 21.89\% to 13.98 \%).
+Such results demonstrate the importance of leveraging a meta-learner to learn a set of activations that lie in a lower-dimensional subspace to improve classification accuracy after clustering in fully-connected models.
+Table \ref{tab:fc_cv} also compares MetaCluster models against GPTVQ \citep{van2024gptvq}, a popular vector quantization technique that performs hessian-aware weight sharing.
+From our experiments, we find that hessian-aware clustering on the KAN does not yield benefits and in some cases hurts downstream performance.

+We further verify the importance of MetaCluster qualitatively by plotting edge functions and the respective centroids associated with the first layer of FastKAN and MetaFastKAN clusters in Figure \ref{fig:centroid_small}.
+We provide the complete set of 16 clusters for each layer in Appendix \ref{app:visualizing}.
+From observing the functions associated with FastKAN and MetaFastKAN, it is apparent that those of MetaFastKAN are much closer to their respective centroids than those of FastKAN.
+Such a result once again demonstrates the importance of using meta-learners to find a lower-dimensional functional space before clustering.